omtp-reference/Linux_for_nonLinux_folks/markdown/debian-and-derivatives/getting-graphics-drivers-sorted.md

 sudo apt install libvulkan1 libvulkan1:i386
 ```

-Reboot the computer to apply the settings.
+<mark>IMPORTANT:</mark>  DO NOT reboot the computer until you verify that the proper kernel headers were installed to properly build the nvidia kernel modules.

+###### Verifying kernel headers are installed to build modules

 <mark>IMPORTANT:</mark>  *As of 25Apr2023, upgrading to a new kernel under Ubuntu 22.04 does not succeed at rebuilding dkms modules during the upgrade because apt sees the linux-headers are an 'optional' install target.
 So if you upgrade your kernel, check the name of the kernel just installed and make sure to install the matching kernel headers; installing the headers for the new kernel will automatically successfully rebuild the dkms modules for the new kernel as part of the process of installing the correct linux-header package.*